ivancuric/js-perf/README.md

 1. While not neccessarily linearly, JS parse time scales with the bundle size.
 The less JS you ship, the better.
 2. Every JS framework you use is another level of abstraction (unless it's a precompiled one, like [Svelte](https://github.com/sveltejs/svelte)).
 Not only will it increase your bundle size, but also slow down your code.

-There are ways to mitigate this, such as using service workers to do jobs in
+There are ways to mitigate this, such as using service workers to do jobs in the background and on another thread, using asm.js to write code that is more easily compiled to machine instructions, but
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyODIwMDcwLDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbNDg0NTk1ODYzLDM1MjIzNTU5MywtNzY5NT
 E1NDJdfQ==
 -->